 Children with Special Educational Needs sit outside the normal admissions process.
-However if a child is admitted during a normal admission round to a relevant age group they must be taken into account when determining and applying the school's admission number.
-Accordingly, children with Education, Health and Care Plans (ECHPs) already admitted to the school must be counted towards the admission number when considering whether there is still a place available for another child without an EHCP.
+However, if a child is admitted during a normal admission round to a relevant age group they must be taken into account when determining and applying the school's admission number.
+Accordingly, children with Education, Health and Care Plans (EHCPs) already admitted to the school must be counted towards the admission number when considering whether there is still a place available for another child without a Statement or EHCP.